Rud156/ShooterGame/README.md

     - [X]  Ability Secondary - Sojourn Charge
     - [X]  Ability Tertiary - Dash
     - [X]  Ability Ultimate - All abilities cooldowns decreased for allies in range

+- [X]  Type 2 - Water Bender
+    - [X]  Ability Primary - Water slash attacks since if the player swings around their camera too much the game experience will not be good
+    - [X]  Ability Secondary - Create an Ice Wall that block incoming damage (Can be Broken)
+    - [X]  Ability Tertiary - Become water and move anywhere without taking damage
+    - [X]  Ability Ultimate - Water bubble to trap the enemy